-A student may not exceed 18 absences in a full year course and 10 absences in a semester course.
-If a student passes the course, but loses credit for excessive absences, he/she will receive a grade of "N" on the report card, indicating No Credit due to poor attendance.
-If the student exceeds five (5) absences in a term, he/she receives an "N" for that term.
-A student can still receive a passing grade for the semester or year if he/she maintains a passing grade average and does not exceed his/her absences beyond the end of the course.
-If a student does exceed the number of absences for the rest of the course, then he/she will have an "N" on their transcript unless the student completes his/her work in summer school.
-If a student is not present for at least three full blocks, he/she will be considered absent for the day.
+A student may not exceed 18 absences in a full year course and 9 absences in a semester course.
+If a student passes the course, but loses credit for excessive absences, the student will receive a grade of "N" on the report card, indicating No Credit due to poor attendance.
+If the student exceeds five (5) absences in a term, the student receives an "N" for that term.
+A student can still receive a passing grade for the semester or year if the student maintains a passing grade average and does not exceed the maximum number (18 or 9) of absences for the course by the end of the course.
+If a student does exceed the number of maximum absences for the rest of the course, then the student will have an "N" on their transcript unless the student completes the work in summer school.
+If a student is not present for at least three full blocks, the student will be considered absent for the day.